datarobot/datarobot-user-models/README.md

 - `read_input_data(input_filename: str) -> Any`
   - `input_filename` is a data file, passed in the `--input` parameter
   - If used, this hook must return a non-None value; if it returns something other than a DF, you'll need to write your own score method.
-  - This hook can be used to customize data file reading, e.g: mode, encoding.
+  - This hook can be used to customize data file reading, e.g: mode, encoding, handle missing values.
-  **drum** does not natively support
 - `load_model(code_dir: str) -> Any`
   - `code_dir` is the directory where the model artifact and additional code are provided, which is passed in the `--code_dir` parameter
   - If used, this hook must return a non-None value
   - This hook can be used to load supported models if your model has multiple artifacts, or for loading models that **drum** does not natively support
 - `transform(data: DataFrame, model: Any) -> DataFrame`
-  - `data` is the dataframe given to **drum** to make predictions on
+  - `data` is the dataframe given to **drum** to make predictions on.
+Missing values are indicated with NaN in Python and NA in R, unless otherwise overridden by the read_input_data hook.
   - `model` is the deserialized model loaded by **drum** or by `load_model` (if provided)
   - This hook is intended to apply transformations to the prediction data before making predictions.
 It is useful if **drum** supports the model's library, but your model requires additional data processing before it can make predictions.